Issue Date: April 15, 2026

 VII.
 POLICY MANAGEMENT

-Executive Stakeholder: Dean, SOM
+Executive Stakeholder: Dean, School of Medicine

-Oversight Office: Office of Undergraduate Medical Education
+Oversight Office: Office of Undergraduate Medical Education, School of Medicine

 VIII.
 REFERENCES